Bcr-Abl tyrosine-kinase inhibitor: History

 CML has a well defined molecular target and relatively selective therapies aimed at that target, which is not the case for the majority of cancers and chemotherapies today.
 Bcr-Abl was regarded as highly attractive target for drug intervention since the Bcr-Abl fusion gene encodes a constitutively activated kinase.
 Drug discovery that specifically targeted the ATP binding site of a single kinase was regarded as quite a challenging task since hundreds of protein kinases were known in the human genome.
 In the presence of TKI the binding of ATP is blocked, phosphorylation is prevented and Bcr-Abl expressing cells either have a selective growth disadvantage or undergo apoptotic cell death.

-Due to increasing resistance and intolerance to imatinib efforts were made to develop new drugs that could inhibit the Bcr-Abl tyrosine kinase.
+Due to increasing resistance and intolerance to imatinib, efforts were made to develop new drugs that could inhibit the Bcr-Abl tyrosine kinase.
 This led to the discovery of second generation drugs.
-While drug screening was used to develop imatinib, second generation TKI's were developed with rational drug design approach due to increased knowledge in structural biology of the Bcr-Abl tyrosine kinase.
+While drug screening was used to develop imatinib, second generation TKI's were developed with a rational drug design approach due to increased knowledge in structural biology of the Bcr-Abl tyrosine kinase.